Driving Supplier Innovations

 He has a passion that drives him to develop innovative ideas and strategies to help clients solve their toughest challenges.
 With a history of commercial and industrial business development for companies like EMCOR, Transfield Services and IFCO, Jim’s experience at creating and implementing successful and strategic value-driven solutions transcends industry sectors.

 Join us Wednesday and Thursday, October 12th and 13th, for the day-and-a-half Fall 2016 Supply Chain Leaders Forum at The Penn Stater Conference Center, University Park, PA.
 Registration is limited and is on a first-come-first-serve basis.

 Twice a year the Center for Supply Chain Research sponsors an invitation-only, issues discussion program called the Supply Chain Leaders Forum.
 The program is intended for mid to senior level supply chain managers and executives.
 Its purpose is to foster peer-to-peer discussions of current issues dealing with logistics and supply chain management and to seek commonalities in business practice.
-Themes from prior leader forums includes; supply chain visibility, transformation, strategy, Lean/Six Sigma, globalization, sustainability, emerging technology, integration, synchronization, talent development, and omni-channel.
+Themes from prior Supply Chain Leaders' Forums include; visibility, transformation, strategy, Lean/Six Sigma, globalization, sustainability, emerging technology, integration, synchronization, talent development, omni-channel, security, and risk mitigation.